Cyrill Moser

 | 3.60 - 5.00 | Very good |

-In asset management for private investors, the following risk profiles (also known as standard strategies) are usually used.
+The following risk profiles (also known as standard strategies) are commonly used in Switzerland.
 These standard strategies allow a comparison of returns, risks, and costs within the respective risk profile.
 The classification of these risk profiles is based on the equity component (excluding alternative investments) of a portfolio.

 | Risk Profile | Portfolio Equity Content |